 Sellers can find their 1099-K by visiting the Tax Document Library within the Reports section within Seller Central.

-Wait, why do I need an accountant?
+Wait, why do I need an accountant for tax day 2021?

 The fee for an accountant or tax expert can be a dissuading point that encourages you to file your own taxes.
 However, the fee oftentimes pays for itself and saves you the time and stress of filing taxes near the deadline.

 Additionally, there may be new options to claim items not covered in typical years.
 With more employees working from home, plenty of work from home deductibles exist that you may not be aware of.
 By delegating taxes to an expert, you can trust that you won’t leave money on the table or make potentially costful mistakes if audited.

 Overall, the act of filing taxes and paying money isn’t anyone’s idea of fun.
 But they help pay for the many programs that exist in our society.

 Best of luck filing your taxes!
 After this, you won’t have to worry about it for nearly another year.